 The easiest way to make ice cream is with an ice cream machine that aerates, churns and freezes your mixture for you.
 If you have a KitchenAid® stand mixer, you can use it to first whisk your ice cream base, then add the Ice Cream Maker attachment1 to your stand mixer.
 Using the Ice Cream Maker attachment lets you churn up to 2 quarts of homemade ice cream in under 30 minutes as long as you place the bowl in the freezer 24 hours ahead of time.

-While this can be a fast and easy method for making ice cream, it requires a bit of planning ahead to make sure the freeze bowl or ice cream inserts are fully frozen before you start.
+While this can be a fast and easy method for making ice cream, it requires a bit of planning ahead to make sure the freeze bowl or ice cream inserts are fully frozen before you start, which is crucial when making mochi.
 One way to ensure you’re ready for whenever ice cream inspiration strikes is to store your freeze bowl in the freezer when not in use.
 Learn more about how to use the KitchenAid® Ice cream maker attachment.

 1. Sold separately.